Switching between different versions of epilepsy medicine

 Generic medicines

-Once the original company’s patent runs out, other companies can start making their own versions of the medicine.
-These medicines are known as generic or non-proprietary medicines.
-There can be many different generic versions of the same epilepsy medicine.
-Most will use the name of the active ingredient, but occasionally a company will give their generic version its own brand name.
+Most generic versions of a medicine will just use the name of the active ingredient.
+But sometimes a company will give their generic version its own brand name.
 These are known as branded generics.

 An example

-Using the epilepsy medicine levetiracetam as an example, the branded version is called Keppra.
+An example is the epilepsy medicine levetiracetam.
+This is the active ingredient.
+The branded version is called Keppra.
 But there are also a number of generic versions with the name levetiracetam.

-See a full list of epilepsy medicines, including their generic and brand names.
+We have a list of the epilepsy medicines available in the UK, including their generic and brand names.

 Are there any differences between different versions of my epilepsy medicine?